A very large snowman for your kitchen! This is so easy to do!

 Counting pieces adds a little learning to the activity!

-Henry counted the number of mouth pieces and buttons on the snowman!
+Henry counted the number of mouthpieces and buttons on the snowman!

 Bonus: It made me clean off my fridge!
 I think this will have to be done every year just for that sole reason!